ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/tutorial_app_DEAnalysis.md

 To run the edgeR app, open the R <b>script app_DEAnalysis.R</b> in Posit and press the <i>Run App</i> button in the upper right corner of the [source pane](https://docs.posit.co/ide/user/ide/guide/ui/ui-panes.html).

+After the app is launched you will see the following pages:
+1. <i>Getting Started</i> page with information for uploading data to start the analysis
+2. <i>Processing</i> page that indicates the analysis has begun running
+3. a page with separate tabs for each step in the analysis workflow, including:
+* Tips
+* Data Normalization
+* Data Exploration
+* Analysis & Results
+* Information

 ### Part One: Getting Started

 Start in the left-hand sidebar by:
 1. browsing for a .csv file with the gene counts
 2. browsing for a .csv file with the experimental design
 3. clicking the <i>Run Analysis</i> button, which appears after the input files are verified as valid for analysis

 ### Part Two: Data Normalization

+#### Data Normalization

 After uploading the gene counts and experimental design, the sample libraries are normalized using Trimmed Mean of M-values (TMM) normalization.
 Normalized values are calcuated in counts per million (CPM) using the normalized library sizes.
 Note, however, that TMM normalization factors do not take into account library sizes.